On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Preliminaries

 \subsection{Linear series on K3 surfaces}

-To be self-contained, let us recall the following results of Saint Donat \cite{SaintDonat}: \begin{thm} Let $X$ be a K3 surface that does not possess an elliptic pencil and let $D$ be a is big and nef divisor on $X$.\\ a) One has $h^{0}(D)=2+\frac{1}{2}D^{2}$ and the linear system $|D|$ is base point free,\\ b) the morphism $\varphi_{|D|}$ associated to $|D|$ is either $2$ to $1$ onto its image (hyperelliptic case) or it maps $X$ birationally onto its image, contracting the $(-2)$-curves $\G$ such that $D\G=0$ to singularities of type $ADE$. \\ c) if $|D|$ is hyperelliptic, then $\varphi_{|D|}$ is a double cover of $\PP^{2}$ or of the Veronese surface in $\PP^{5}$. \\ d) the linear system $|D|$ is hyperelliptic with $D^{2}\geq4$ if and only if there is a nef divisor $B$ with $B^{2}=2$ and $D=2B$.\\ e) if $|D|$ is hyperelliptic and $D^{2}=2$, then $\varphi_{|D|}$ is a double cover of $\PP^{2}$. \end{thm}
+To be self-contained, let us recall the following results of Saint Donat \cite{SaintDonat}: \begin{thm} Let $X$ be a K3 surface that does not possess an elliptic pencil and let $D$ be a big and nef divisor on $X$.\\ a) One has $h^{0}(D)=2+\frac{1}{2}D^{2}$ and the linear system $|D|$ is base point free,\\ b) the morphism $\varphi_{|D|}$ associated to $|D|$ is either $2$ to $1$ onto its image (hyperelliptic case) or it maps $X$ birationally onto its image: in both the cases it contracts the $(-2)$-curves $\G$ such that $D\G=0$. \\ c) if $|D|$ is hyperelliptic, then $\varphi_{|D|}$ is a double cover of $\PP^{2}$ or of the Veronese surface in $\PP^{5}$. \\ d) the linear system $|D|$ is hyperelliptic with $D^{2}\geq4$ if and only if there is a nef divisor $B$ with $B^{2}=2$ and $D=2B$.\\ e) if $|D|$ is hyperelliptic and $D^{2}=2$, then $\varphi_{|D|}$ is a double cover of $\PP^{2}$. \end{thm}

-A K3 surface with no elliptic pencil cannot have nef classes with self-intersection $0$ since such classes are on the boundary of the positive cone.
+A K3 surface with no elliptic pencil cannot have nef classes with self-intersection $0$.